aditya-saxena-7/Credit-Risk-Assessment-Model-for-UAE-s-Commercial-Banks-A-Machine-Learning-Approach/Introduction.md

 #### Overview of Credit Loans and Banking Stability

-**Summary:**
 Credit loans are fundamental to the banking industry, as they represent a significant portion of a bank's activities.
 The stability and profitability of banks are heavily reliant on the performance of their credit departments.
 Detailed analysis of a customer's financial background and history is crucial for making informed credit decisions, which in turn helps reduce the risk associated with credit loans.

-**Layman Explanation:**
-Banks make money by lending money to people and businesses.
-But to make sure they get their money back, banks need to carefully check if the borrower can repay the loan.
-This process is called credit risk assessment.
-If banks don't do this well, they could lose a lot of money, which affects their stability and profits.

-**Importance and Context:**
-Proper credit risk assessment ensures that banks lend money to reliable borrowers, reducing the chances of bad loans.
-This is vital for maintaining the bank's financial health and avoiding crises that can arise from a large number of defaults.

 #### Challenges in Credit Risk Evaluation

-**Summary:**
 One of the biggest challenges in banking management is accurately evaluating a customer's credit risk.
 The inability to precisely determine risk can negatively impact credit management, leading to poor financing decisions.
 Approved loans that cannot be repaid lead to financial losses, while rejecting potentially good borrowers results in lost opportunities.

 **Layman Explanation:**